mdn/browser-compat-data/docs/using-confluence.md

 ## Basic procedure

-1. On your local `master` branch run `git pull` to update your local data.
+1. On your local `main` branch run `git pull` to update your local data.
 1. Create a new branch using `git checkout -b my-new-branch-name`.
 1. Run the `confluence` command, passing in the name of web platform interface.
 For example: